LDalby/draft/RødryggetTornskade.md

 ###References
 Brambilla, M., et al. (2007).
 "Between land abandonment and agricultural intensification: habitat preferences of Red-backed Shrikes Lanius collurio in low-intensity farming conditions."
 Bird Study 54: 160-167.

+Golawski, A. and S. Golawska (2008).
+"Habitat preference in territories of the Red-Backed Shrike Lanius collurio and their food richness in an extensive agriculture landscape."
+Acta Zoologica Academiae Scientiarum Hungaricae 54(1): 89-97.

 Grell 1998.
 Fuglenes Danmark